darekwojciechowski/Streamlit-Dividend-Dashboard/docs/troubleshooting.md

 - The problem may be related to browser cache
 - It's recommended to test the application in different browsers during development
 - You can also try clearing the browser cache before switching browsers
+- Make sure that `.streamlit/config.toml` color settings are consistent with `app_config.py` configuration to avoid styling conflicts

 ---